cvollmann-teaching/numla/README.md

      - `print`: black on white
      - `notes`: hidden content of inclass colored for lecturer

- - You can find the compiled lectures notes in `numla/pdf`
+ - You can find the compiled lecture notes in `numla/pdf`

 # Syllabus